Schedule Your Free Consultation

-We’ll go more in depth and look at a couple of the top hosted e-commerce platforms and see the pros and cons of each to help you make the best choice for your business!
+We’ll go more in depth and look at a few of the top hosted and self-hosted e-commerce platforms and see the pros and cons of each to help you make the best choice for your business!

 POINTS TO CONSIDER:

-Shopify comes with tons of themes and designs to determine the look of your website, all of which are generally mobile responsive - meaning they react and adjust to whatever device your viewing from (This is SUPER Important to organic SEO on Google and other search engines).
+Shopify comes with tons of themes and designs to determine the look of your website, a sizeable amount of which are mobile responsive (meaning they react and adjust to whatever device your viewing from, be it a phone, tablet, or desktop computer).
 This makes for a smoother, more enjoyable buyer experience and makes purchasing from your site very convenient.

 A basic Shopify package is just $29, which allows you get your site up and running with unlimited support.
-The only catch here though is that some of the necessary features you’ll need for your store will be charged as add-ons to that initial cost.
-Generally, a good e-commerce consultant can help navigate the 1000’s of apps and make suggestions on which is best.
+The only catch here though is that some of the necessary features you’ll need for your store will be charged as add-ons to that initial cost.’

 Shopify also has an offline version with a point-of-sale credit card reader, allowing you make sales on the go, as well as manage your business almost anywhere.

-While BigCommerce’s basic plan also starts at $29.95 a month, it’s free trial offers a lot more features than even something like Shopify does.
-In addition, a lot of add-ons that are necessary that you end up having to pay for with other platforms come free with BigCommerce, like built-in shipping dates, 24-hour support, and some email marketing tools
+While Bigcommerce’s basic plan starts at $29.95 a month, it’s free version offers a lot more features than even something like Shopify does.
+In addition, a lot of add-ons that are necessary that you end up having to pay for with other platforms come free with Bigcommerce, like built-in shipping dates, 24-hour support, and some email marketing tools.

 Bigcommerce does charge a transaction fee of 1.5%, although this can be dropped if you upgrade to a higher plan.